 - Your puppy will always need to go potty shortly before and after eating or drinking water.
 We feed our pups twice a day at specific times which helps control the times they go poop.

 - As soon as your puppy wakes up.
 Puppies almost always go potty right after waking up.

 - As Linus’s dog trainer used to say: “Play makes pee!”
 It seems as though every 10 minutes or so your puppy will pee when playing.

-- Crate Training Puppies – we crate train all of our guide dog puppies in training.
-Many people feel like crate training is like imprisoning your puppy.
+7. Crate Training Puppies – we crate train all of our guide dog puppies in training. (if you’re looking for a crate we recommend the Midwest Life Stages Crate – affiliate link) Many people feel like crate training is like imprisoning your puppy.
 However, crate trained puppies enjoy the safety and security they feel when in their crate as they will find it much like their den had they lived in the wild.
 In fact, many of our puppies in training have grown so accustomed to their crates that they will often go to their crates and sleep any time they are tired.
 Crate training is great for potty training as it’s your puppy’s natural instinct not to potty where he sleeps.
 For more information on crate training check out our page on crate training puppies.
 For starters here are a few basics on crate training:

 - Place the crate in your bedroom where the puppy can still see and hear what is going on.